Mohamed Farrah Aidid: Conflict with American and UN forces

-The contention between the Somali National Alliance and UNOSOM from this point forward would begin to manifest in anti-UNOSOM propaganda broadcast from SNA controlled Radio Mogadishu.
+The contention between the Somali National Alliance and UNOSOM from this point forward would begin to manifest in anti-UNOSOM propaganda broadcasts from SNA controlled Radio Mogadishu.
 The broadcasts were viewed as a threat to the operation and that station was searched, sparking the 5 June 1993 battle and the start of UNOSOM II military operations against the Somali National Alliance.
-The UNOSOM offensive had significant negative political consequences for the intervention as widely alienated the Somali people, strengthened political support for Aidid, and led to growing criticism of the operation internationally.
-As a result numerous UNOSOM II contingents began to increasingly push for a more conciliatory and diplomatic approach with the SNA.
-Each major armed confrontation with between UNOSOM II forces and the SNA was noted to have the inadvertent effect of increasing Aidid's stature with the Somali public.
+The UNOSOM offensive had significant negative political consequences for the intervention as it widely alienated the Somali people, strengthened political support for Aidid, and led to growing criticism of the operation internationally.
+As a result, numerous UNOSOM II contingents began to increasingly push for a more conciliatory and diplomatic approach with the SNA.
+Each major armed confrontation between UNOSOM II forces and the SNA was noted to have the inadvertent effect of increasing Aidid's stature with the Somali public.

 After the October 1993 Battle of Mogadishu, US President Bill Clinton defended American policy in Somalia but admitted that it had been a mistake for American forces to be drawn into the decision to "personalize the conflict" to Aidid.
 He reappointed the former Special Envoy for Somalia Robert B. Oakley to signal the administration's return to focusing on political reconciliation.
 According to U.S. Army Brig.
 General Ed Wheeler, "Clinton finally realized Aidid was more than merely the head of some equivalent Los Angeles street gang."
 Clinton signaled he was prepared to ignore the UNSCR 837 and include Aidid in talks for a peaceful settlement.
 The U.S. Army flew Aidid to Addis Ababa on a military aircraft in December 1993 for peace talks.
 He arrived at the Mogadishu airport in an American armored vehicle guarded by American forces and his own Somali National Alliance before being flown to Ethiopia.
 Some of the US military units assigned to Aidid's security detail had lost soldiers in the Battle of Mogadishu.
 In early 1994 he attended the Pan African Congress held in the Ugandan capital, Kampala, where he was reportedly greeted with a standing ovation.

 After the cessation of hostilities between the SNA and UNOSOM, Special Representative Lansana Kouyate (replacing Adm.
-Johnathan Howe) successfully launched an initiative to normalize relations in March 1994.
+Jonathan Howe) successfully launched an initiative to normalize relations in March 1994.
 Numerous points of contention between the respective organizations were discussed at length and understandings were reached, facilitating the normalization of the relationship between the UN and the SNA.
 That same year the UNOSOM forces began withdrawing, completing the process by 1995.
 The withdrawal of UNOSOM forces weakened Aidid's prominence within the SNA, as the war had served to unify the alliance around a common foreign enemy.